larry801/online_ocr/source/readme.md

 ## Change Log

+### 0.16

+Add a cancel recognition gesture

+Fixed following issues:
+CheckListBox state change not announced
+Swap the effect of repeated gesture not working in online image describer

 ### 0.15

 Add an option to pop up a window containing message instead of speech or braille message for text results